 “And the patriarchs, becoming envious, sold Joseph into Egypt.

 Joseph’s brothers were jealous of him.
 First, they tried to kill him but eventually sold him into slavery in Egypt.
-Stephen may attempt to draw a parallel between Joseph’s brothers, who sold him into slavery, and the Sanhedrin.
-The patriarch’s opposed God’s will by their attitudes and actions toward Joseph as the Sanhedrin was doing to Stephen.
+Stephen may have attempted to draw a parallel between Joseph’s brothers, who sold him into slavery, and the Sanhedrin.
+The patriarchs opposed God’s will by their attitudes and actions toward Joseph as the Sanhedrin was doing to Stephen.